Just | Change: Design for Climate & Environmental Justice

 • How can we encourage evidence-based policies to promote human health and prosperity while preserving the environment that allows us to thrive?

 The Research Fellows selected for this year’s program will have the opportunity to explore these questions in conversation with teams working on projects already ongoing at EskewDumezRipple, and with organizations near our offices in New Orleans and Washington DC area already working on issues of housing insecurity, equitable access to play, and environmental justice.
-If you are interested in how issues of decarbonization, resilience, climate adaptation and mitigation, and design come together with a goal of a more equitable and beautiful world, we want to hear from you.

 The EDR Research Fellowship program allows talented individuals—typically recent graduates of design professional educational programs—to explore fundamental questions around the development of better buildings and cities while embedded in a firm committed to excellence in design and performance.Each year, EDR Research Fellows are challenged to focus on a particular area of inquiry, unconstrained by day-to-day project deliverables, but with the opportunity to interact with and affect the course of ongoing work.
 They also share what they have learned with the firm and with the profession nationally through publications and conferences.